Lissy93/dashy/docs/showcase.md

 ### Dashy Live
 > By [@Lissy93](https://github.com/lissy93)

-> A dashboard I made to manage all project development links from one place
+> A dashboard I made to manage all project development links from one place.
+View demo at [live.dashy.to](https://live.dashy.to/).

 ![screenshot-dashy-live](https://raw.githubusercontent.com/Lissy93/dashy/master/docs/showcase/10-dashy-live.png)